Prentice Cooper

-William Prentice Cooper Jr. (September 28, 1895 – May 18, 1969) was an American politician and diplomat who served as the 39th governor of Tennessee from 1939 to 1945.
+William Prentice Cooper Jr. (September 28, 1895 – May 18, 1969) was an American politician and diplomat.
+A conservative Democrat, he served as the 39th governor of Tennessee from 1939 to 1945.
 He led the state's mobilization efforts for World War II, when over 300,000 Tennesseans joined the armed forces, and numerous defense-related facilities were established across the state.
-He later served as United States Ambassador to Peru (1946–1948), and chaired Tennessee's 1953 constitutional convention.
+He later served as United States Ambassador to Peru (1946–1948) and chaired Tennessee's 1953 constitutional convention.

 Early life

 Cooper was born at the home of his maternal grandparents, River Side Farmhouse, along the Duck River in Bedford County, Tennessee.
 He was the son of William Prentice Cooper, an attorney and businessman, and Argentine (Shofner) Cooper.
-He attended private schools in nearby Shelbyville, and graduated in 1913 from the Webb School in Bell Buckle, where he was president of the debate team.
+He attended private schools in nearby Shelbyville and graduated in 1913 from the Webb School in Bell Buckle, where he was president of the debate team.

 In 1914, Cooper enrolled in Vanderbilt University, where he was a member of Phi Delta Theta and vice president of the freshman class.
 After two years, he transferred to Princeton University, from which he graduated in 1917 with a Bachelor of Arts.
 Following the U.S. entry into World War I, he enlisted in the Army, initially serving with the 307th Field Artillery before being transferred to Fort Monroe in Virginia.
 He was discharged in January 1919 with the rank of second lieutenant.

-Cooper enrolled in Harvard Law School in February 1919, and graduated with an LL.B in 1921.
-He was admitted to the bar in 1922, and began practice in Shelbyville.
-That same year, he was elected to the Tennessee House of Representatives, where he secured passage of the state's Uniform Declaratory Judgments Act.
+Cooper enrolled in Harvard Law School in February 1919 and graduated with an LL.B in 1921.
+He was admitted to the bar in 1922 and began practice in Shelbyville.
+That same year he was elected to the Tennessee House of Representatives, where he secured passage of the state's Uniform Declaratory Judgments Act.

-Cooper left the house after one term, and was elected district attorney of the state's Eighth Judicial District in 1925.
+Cooper left the house after one term and was elected district attorney of the state's Eighth Judicial District in 1925.
 He later served as a city attorney for Shelbyville.
 In the 1930s, he helped organize the Duck River Electric Membership Corporation, an electric cooperative.